10 Ransomware Examples to Stay Away From

 The family that has produced this virus started its way in 2018 and since then has earned around $3,7 million in 52 payments only.
 It targets big organizations and other high-value figures, using military encryption algorithms that are extremely hard to decrypt.

 How Ryuk spreads

 This ransomware is what experts call “targeted ransomware.”
 It means that hackers choose their victims and attack them.
-The victims are usually the enterprises who have a lot to lose and will be willing to pay whatever hackers ask to get their data back.
+The victims are usually the enterprises that have a lot to lose and will be willing to pay whatever hackers ask to get their data back.
 Experts say that Ryuk works like a secondary payload through botnets Emotet and TrickBot.

 How Ryuk works

 When infiltrating the system, Ryuk converts non-executable files in the .ryk file extension.
 Then it drops a notification with ransom demands and guidelines in the folders that have been processed and names them RyukReadMe (.html or .txt).
 The ransom demand is insane: from 15 to 50 Bitcoins.

 What makes things worse is that Ryuk can stay silent for weeks or months to gather more information and maximize its impact.
 Also, the virus identifies and enumerates the network shares and deletes the virtual shadow copy.
 This means hackers can simply ban the Windows System Restore option.
 Therefore, if you don’t have an external backup, you may not be able to recover your files without paying a ransom.

 This is why organizations must have regular external backups and use ransomware detection services that can inform you about malware occurrences.
 We talk about it in detail as one of the key preventive measures for organizations at the end of the article.

 As no reliable decryptor for Ryuk ransomware is available, secure your G Suite or Office 365 data with our automated ransomware protection: